Third Tuesday of the month, September through June, 7:30 PM

 - Describe other parallels between this art form and what may be experienced in the self/relational style of psychotherapy.

-6) View The Rider, a film — part documentary, part fiction — in which the protagonist plays a version of himself, a man who has suffered a traumatic injury that leaves him unable to do what he most loves.
+6) View The Rider, a film — part documentary, part fiction — in which the protagonist plays a version of himself, a man who has suffered a traumatic injury , about which you can check this link that leaves him unable to do what he most loves.

 - Discuss the possible effect on the actor of portraying a version of himself on film in light of Ringel’s article The Role of the Creative Process in Holding and Facilitating Traumatic Experience.